lucasrijllart/word-of-the-day-bot/writeup.md

 [wkhtmltopdf]: https://wkhtmltopdf.org/

-## Testing, project architecture, and process flow
+## Testing, code architecture, and process flow

 Like with any software project, one of the most important aspects supporting integrity and resilience is strong testing.
 Testing, in this case, means unit tests for code